Analytics of Longitudinal System Monitoring Data for Performance Prediction: Data Description

 \subsection{Longitudinal System Monitoring Data}

-LDMS provides a framework for system-wide collection of performance related data, albeit at a single frequency configured for the entire system.
-This may be every second to every minute, depending on the resources available to analyze and store the data.
-Recently, NERSC systems have begun to run LDMS, collecting network data every second.
-This volume of data amounts to approximately 5 TB per day, which presents challenges for collection and analysis.
-Individual HPC users that lack administrative access can collect similar information, albeit for their own routers using the AriesNCL counter library.
-We now describe what portions of the system-wide data we use in our analysis and how we process the raw data to put it in a form that can be ingested by machine learning models.
+LDMS enables system administrators to collect system-wide data on HPC clusters at a configurable frequency from a few seconds to minutes.
+We now describe the subset of the LDMS data that we use in our analysis and the processing of this data to facilitate ingestion by machine learning models.

-{\bf Raw LDMS Data:} Each Aries router on the Cray XC system has a multitude of hardware counters that track various network events across each router and processor tile~\cite{ariescounters}.
-The raw LDMS system data collected on Cori consists of a subset of these hardware counters.
-These counters are collected for each of the 48 network tiles, across all 2890 routers on the entire system.
-LDMS gathers this counter information every second and writes it to disk.
-In this paper, we consider a subset of these counters that we believe to be important indicators of network congestion.
-The raw counters and their descriptions are listed in Table~\ref{tab:counters-raw}.
+{\bf Raw LDMS Data:} Each Aries router has a multitude of hardware counters that track various network events across each router and processor tile~\cite{ariescounters}.
+The raw LDMS data collected on Cori consists of a subset of these hardware counters, collected every second for each of the 48 network tiles, across all 2890 routers on the system.
+In this paper, we consider a subset of these counters (see Table~\ref{tab:counters-raw}, column 1) that we believe to be important indicators of network congestion.

-{\bf Data Extraction from Time Series:} The raw counter data collected across the entire system is essentially a time series.
-Since we are interested in predicting the performance of unseen jobs using system data from the recent past, we decided to analyze data from the last five minutes prior to the beginning of execution of each control job (described in the next subsection).
-For each control job, we filter the time series by only looking at the change in counter values in the last five minutes prior to the start time of a job (see Figure~\ref{fig:ldms}).
-For each job, this gives us a large table of the previously identified network counters and the change in their values in the last five minutes.
-This data is for each router and network tile on the system.
-Next, we look at how we further process this data by aggregating it in meaningful ways.
+{\bf Data Extraction from Time Series:} The raw LDMS counter data is essentially a time series.
+Since we are interested in predicting the performance of unseen jobs using system data from the recent past, we decided to extract data for the last five minutes prior to the beginning of execution of each control job (described in Section~\ref{sec:control-jobs}).
+For each control job, we filter the time series by only looking at the last five minutes prior to the start time of a job and extracting the change in counter values (see Figure~\ref{fig:ldms}).
+For each job, this gives us a table of key-value pairs that are the previously identified network counters and the change in their values in the last five minutes.
+This data is available for each router and network tile on the system.

+LDMS is becoming more prevalent on HPC systems, specially at Department of Energy centers and even some NSF centers.
+The Blue Waters machine at NCSA has used LDMS for a long time.
+ALCF/ANL, LC/LLNL, and NERSC/LBL are all using LDMS for collecting monitoring data on their clusters.
+While specific metrics/features may be different depending on the compute and networking hardware, the methodology developed in this paper should translate without much effort to other centers running LDMS.